ondrej-smola/antalya-examples/docs/concepts.md

    the cluster grows or shrinks.

-Antalya also supports the notion of an auxiliary Keeper server for cluster discover.
+Antalya also supports the notion of an auxiliary Keeper server for cluster discovery.
 This means that Antalya clusters can use one Keeper ensemble to control replication, and another Keeper server for auto-discovery.

 Swarm clusters do not use replication.
 They only need Keeper for